radiac/django-tagulous/docs/upgrading.rst

 Upgrading from 0.14.1
 ---------------------

+Tagulous 0.14.1 was the last version to support Django 1.10 and earlier.
+Tagulous 0.15.0 requires Django 1.11 or later, and Python 2.7 or 3.5 or later.

 Tagulous 0.15.0 changes the default JavaScript adaptor to use select2 v4.
 This may necessitate some styling changes on your user-facing pages if you have overridden the default styles.